mkung8889/real_estate_app/README.md

 # Real Estate App

-This app allows users to compare and analyze real estate markets
+This app will allow users to compare and analyze real estate markets